Environmental Impacts of Agricultural Modifications

 Irrigation

 Irrigation also increases water evaporation, or the process that turns liquid into gas.
 This affects air temperature and pressure.
 It also affects moisture in the air.
-Studies have shown that irrigation can change rainfall thousands of kilometers away from the irrigated areas.
+Studies have shown that irrigation can change rainfall thousands of miles away from the irrigated areas.

 Animal Grazing